openid/openid4vp_ble/main.md

 To read the complete Characteristic Value an ATT_READ_REQ PDU should be used for the first part of the value and ATT_READ_BLOB_REQ PDUs shall be used for the rest.
 The Value Offset parameter of each ATT_READ_BLOB_REQ PDU shall be set to the offset of the next octet within the Characteristic Value that has yet to be read.
 The ATT_READ_BLOB_REQ PDU is repeated until the ATT_READ_BLOB_RSP PDU’s Part Attribute Value parameter is shorter than (ATT_MTU – 1).

-NOTE: In case the Request does not match Size then its assumed its corrupted and the same procedure is repeated again.
+NOTE: In case the Request does not match the size then it is assumed it is corrupted and the same procedure is repeated again.

 ### Stream Packet Structure {#packet-stream-structure}

 Using the 'Content Size' characteristics the wallet sets the size.
 Once we receive the confirmation about the write we start the 'Submit VC' as a stream.
 'Submit VC' is called multiple times until all the data is sent.